Khursheed urges govt to take strong action against terrorists

 -

-Khursheed urges govt to take strong action against terroristsBy Asim YasinFebruary 16, 2017Print : Islamabad
+Khursheed urges govt to take strong action against terroristsBy Asim YasinFebruary 16, 2017Print : National

 ISLAMABAD: Opposition leader in the National Assembly Syed Khursheed Shah on Tuesday warned the government that if it did not take strong and timely actions against terrorists, it is feared that achievements made through military operation Zarb-e-Azb will be wasted.